sainswor/sainswor.github.io/content/what-is-this/index.md

 Yeah, that's true!
 The thing is, this is an archival project and that text was just as impossible to read in the original form, so it's going to stay that way.

 **What's every single visible change you made from the way the site used to work?**
+- **Lost embedded content:** The higher-rez downloadable files for the Behind the Scenes strips were lost (I have just one of them).
+One of the music files on a comic page is missing.
+There was one video embedded which no longer exists / I don't know what it was.
 - No ads (because different hosting)
 - reCaptcha instead of Akismet for anti-spam
 - Moderation on comments is now the default.